cyberark/epv-api-scripts/Account Onboard Utility/README.md

 Accounts_Onboard_Utility.ps1 -PVWAURL <string> -Update [-AuthType <string>] [-OTP <string>] [-TemplateSafe <string>] [-CsvPath <string>] [-CsvDelimiter <string>] [-DisableSSLVerify] [-NoSafeCreation] [<CommonParameters>]
 ```

+> **Note:** In order to update specific accounts, make sure you include the account name in the CSV.
+The uniqeness of an account would be the Safe name and the Account name (object name)

 If you want to Create and Update Accounts (and safes):
 ```powershell
 & .\Accounts_Onboard_Utility.ps1 -PVWAURL "https://myPVWA.myDomain.com/PasswordVault" -CsvPath .\accounts.csv -Update